Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Deformation-invariant Neural Network (DINN)

 \subsection{Overall framework}

-In this subsection, we provide an overview of the overall framework of the Deformation-invariant Neural Network (DINN), as depicted in Figure \ref{fig:modelpipeline}.
-DINN takes the distorted image as input, which is then processed by the Quasiconformal Transformer Network (QCTN).
-The QCTN, a lightweight neural network, outputs a deformation map aimed at removing the geometric distortion from the distorted image(s).
-The QCTN comprises two main components: (1) the Beltrami coefficient estimator and (2) the Beltrami Solver Network (BSNet).
-The Beltrami coefficient estimator is responsible for computing the Beltrami coefficient $\mu$ associated with the deformation map $f$, which is used to rectify the geometric distortion in the distorted image $\Tilde{I}$.
-By applying $f$, the distorted image is transformed into a less distorted version, denoted as $I'$, which aligns more closely with the distribution of clean, non-distorted images.
-The resulting $I'$ is subsequently fed into a downstream network tailored to the specific imaging task.
-The following subsection provides a detailed description of the Beltrami coefficient estimator, BSNet, and the loss function employed for network training.
+In this subsection, we present an overview of the Deformation-Invariant Neural Network (DINN) framework, illustrated in Figure \ref{fig:modelpipeline}.
+DINN begins by taking a distorted image as input, which is then processed by the Quasiconformal Transformer Network (QCTN).
+The QCTN, a lightweight neural network, generates a deformation map aimed at rectifying the geometric distortion present in the input image(s).
+Comprising two key components, the QCTN consists of (1) the Beltrami coefficient estimator and (2) the Beltrami Solver Network (BSNet).
+The Beltrami coefficient estimator computes the Beltrami coefficient $\mu$ from the distorted image input $\Tilde{I}$, while the BSNet utilizes the estimated coefficient $\mu$ to solve for its corresponding deformation mapping $f$.
+This mapping is applied to the distorted image $\Tilde{I}$, resulting in a less distorted version denoted as $I' = \Tilde{I} \circ f$, which aligns more closely with the distribution of clean, non-distorted images.
+The transformed image $I'$ is then passed to a downstream network tailored to the specific imaging task at hand.
+The subsequent subsection offers a detailed explanation of the Beltrami coefficient estimator, BSNet, and the loss function utilized for network training.